-Then Peter asked, 47" Can anyone object to their being baptized, now that they have received the Holy Spirit just as we did?"
+Then Peter asked, 47"Can anyone object to their being baptized, now that they have received the Holy Spirit just as we did?"
 48So he gave orders for them to be baptized in the name of Jesus Christ.
 Afterward Cornelius asked him to stay with them for several days.

-'Stand up!
+- 'Stand up!
 I'm a human being like you!'-Cornelius is so open and eager for what God is doing that he mistakes the messenger with the message.
-Peter's fame as the leader of the new Jesus movement must also proceed him.
-Peter does not allow his perceived 'superior' position one inch of wiggle room.
-He quickly sets the record straight and accords Cornelius peer status.

-- 'I see very clearly that God doesn't show partiality'-Peter goes on to make clear that God is the one that has orchestrated these events--through supernaturally speaking to both of them God has made his impartiality completely clear. - 'They put him to death by crucifying him'-up till now when speaking of Jesus' death Peter has focused on the accusations brought against Jesus.
+Maybe, Peter's fame as the leader of the new Jesus movement also proceed him.
+Peter quickly sets the record straight.
+Under God, he is no different from Cornelius; like Cornelius, Peter is just a man who needs Jesus' help. - 'into a Gentile home like this'--gentile is the Jewish term for non-Jews.
+It literally means, 'the nations,' but it also usually has something of a negative connotation, along the lines of, 'the others,' or, 'the outsiders,' or 'the rabble.' - 'I see very clearly that God doesn't show partiality'-Peter goes on to make clear that God is the one that has orchestrated these events.
+Through supernaturally speaking to both of them God has made his impartiality completely clear. - They put him to death by crucifying him'-up till now when speaking of Jesus' death, Peter has focused on the accusations brought against Jesus.
 Now he focuses on the physical killing of Jesus.
 The only difference is the audience to whom Peter is speaking.
 Jews brought the accusations against Jesus and Roman soldiers, just like Cornelius, drove in the nails that killed Jesus.
 This is a small but important example of contextualization.
-The cross-cultural message seems to be that everyone shares the blame for Jesus' death (Wagner, 233). - 'And there could be no doubt about it'-the baptism of the Holy Spirit with its unmistakable outward signs is the event that seals the deal for the Jewish believers present that God in fact did want to reach the Gentiles.
-Their amazement also reminds us of what an incredibly big deal it was for God's Spirit to be so available and so active. - 'Can anyone object to their being baptized'-Peter knows what is happening is radical and will raise objections, but he is set on this new course with a firm hand.
+The cross-cultural message seems to be that everyone shares the blame for Jesus' death (Wagner, 233). - And there could be no doubt about it'-the baptism of the Holy Spirit with its unmistakable outward signs is the event that seals the deal for the Jewish believers present that God in fact did want to reach the Gentiles--the people they might think of as rabble, but whom God apparently sees as 'the rest of the world.'
+Their amazement also reminds us of what an incredibly big deal it was for God's Spirit to be so available and so active.

+• 'Can anyone object to their being baptized'-Peter knows what is happening is radical and will raise objections, but he is set on this new course with a firm hand.
 Water baptism, in addition to being the obvious next step for new believers, is the most concrete and public way for Peter to show everyone there that what has just happened to these Gentiles is more than enough for them to be fully accepted into Jesus' church.